arduano/jit-demo/README.md

 This approach to JIT appears to be the best out there at the moment, and it's a similar approach to what projects like PostgreSQL do, except with full no_std Rust support.

-Below are reproduction instructions, but talking slides are available in `SLIDES.md`.
+Below are reproduction instructions, but talking slides are available in `_slides/SLIDES.md`.

+**NOTE:** This project is NOT production ready or safe in any way, and probably has many LLVM related memory leaks where I don't free the LLVM objects properly.
+It should only be used as reference for the general approach.

 ### Demo problem